leohsuofnthu/Pytorch-TextCNN/README.md

 ## Getting Started

-Follow the following section to conduct your sentimental analysis experiments.
+Follow the following section to conduct your multi-calss or binary-class sentimental analysis.

-### Environment
+### 1. Check Environment

 This project is developed under following enviroment: